 Early Summer Blossoms

-Green is the prevailing color in July throughout Western NC’s High Country mountains and riversides.
+Green is the prevailing color in July throughout the NC High Country's mountains and riversides.
 Still, native and cultivated wildflowers can be found all around.
 Scenic road trips are often flanked by bright yellow Black-eyed Susans, the official flower of Appalachian State University.
-Butterfly weed, soft white fleabane, common bellflowers, and even shaded Carolina Rhododendrons are prevalent throughout forested areas and meadows.
+Butterfly weed, soft white fleabane, and common bellflowers can be found along wooded paths and meadows, while the pale pink blooms of the rosebay rhododendron (pictured above) can be found in shaded areas.

 Where to find them:

+Along the Blue Ridge Parkway, Price Lake is a wonderful place to take an easy, lakeside stroll through plentiful rosebay rhododendron tunnels.
 Daniel Boone Native Gardens is located in the center of Boone in Daniel Boone Park next to Horn in the West, an outdoor historical drama that has been performed for 70 years.
-Head to the park before the show or after a stop at the Watauga County Farmers Market and find hundreds of native species of trees, wildflowers, and shrubs there, blooming throughout the growing season
+Head to the park before the show or after a stop at the Watauga County Farmers Market and find hundreds of native species of trees, wildflowers, and shrubs there, blooming throughout the growing season.

 Yellow flowers and green stems are in front of a mountain sunrise scene.
 There are several rows of rolling mountains separated by early morning fog.
 The backdrop shows pink and purple clouds splashed on the blue sky.